VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

         data = data.replace(items,'\u2588'* len(items))
     return data,dates_list
 ~~~
 I am first converting the data into nlp and creating a list called "dates_ent_list" when labels are "DATE".
 A pattern of regex expression which matches dates in the format "yyyy/mm/dd" or "dd/mm/yyyy" is written i.e **'(\d{1,4}/\d{1,2}/\d{1,4})'** and the data is checked with that pattern and a new list called **dates_re_list**.
 The lists are then added and in order to avoid duplicates "set" datatype is used and then set is iterated and each element of set is redacted.
+Words like "day, tomorrow and yesterday" are also getting recognized by spacy as DATES, so I removed them from the set and then redacted the remaining recognized dates

 Referred: https://github.com/madisonmay/CommonRegex